-The new short-term Pipeline measure is described in full on page 163.
-It rewards delivery of shorter-term, large publicly reported R&D milestones for GSK's priority pipeline assets which together are expected to deliver the company's 2031 Outlook.
+The new short-term Pipeline measure is described in full on page 151.
+It rewards delivery of shorter-term, large publicly reported R&D milestones for GSK's priority pipeline assets which together are expected to deliver the company's 2031 growth strategy.
 The Science Committee supports the Committee in confirming the appropriateness and stretch in the Pipeline measure.